February 28th

 Commentary:

-There are certain words which communicate the meaning most effectively in their original language alone. 'धर्म' (dharma) is one such word!
-No matter how we translate it into English - virtue, righteousness, moral merit, attribute, etc..., it just doesn't have the same effect as the original word धर्म !!
-The strength and weight carried in this word are..., well..., too heavy to be carried over with translation :).
-Hence, we will refer to it with the original word itself!
+Certain words communicate their meaning most effectively in their original language alone. 'धर्म' (dharma) is one such word!
+No matter how we translate it into English—virtue, righteousness, moral merit, attribute, etc..., it simply doesn't have the same effect as the original word dharma!!
+The strength and weight carried in this word are..., well..., too heavy to be carried over with translation!
+Hence, we will refer to it using the original word itself.

-The verse says it is called as 'dharma' due to its attribute of upholding, bearing, supporting!
-(These words don't have the same effect as the word 'धारण' (dhāraṇa) either!) 'dharma' is the backbone of a working society.
-It is that aspect which keeps faith in people and keeps the world going.
+The verse says it is called 'dharma' due to its attribute of upholding, bearing, and supporting!
+(These words don't have the same effect as the word 'धारण' (dhāraṇa) either!
+'Dharma' is the backbone of a working society.
+It is the aspect that keeps faith in people and keeps the world going.
 It is that which propitiates life and is the very basis for the existence of life itself!

-'dharma' is that faculty which is existent in the conscience of each and every living being.
+Discovering your dharma is not about going somewhere and finding something.
+It is not outside of you, but rather, it arises from going within.
+'Dharma' is that faculty that is existent in the conscience of each and every living being.
 Whether one accepts it or not, acts according to it or not, it is there!
 Its presence is felt by every creature at every step of life.
 We only need to pay attention and heed to it.

 pada vigrahaH: